-According to Au7o's analysis of 0+ owner reports, the 2013 Mercedes-Benz SLK-Class has 1 documented known issues.
+According to Au7o's research across NHTSA recalls, manufacturer TSBs, and owner forum reports, the 2013 Mercedes-Benz SLK-Class has 1 documented known issues.
 No issues are rated critical, indicating generally reliable ownership.
 Across all issues, repair costs range from $250 to $1,500.
 DIY maintenance guides at au7o.io.

 On the 2000-2016 Mercedes-Benz SLK-Class, sLK models can develop electrical problems when water enters the front SAM/fuse box area or related harness connections, often due to clogged drains, cowl leaks, or poor sealing.
 Moisture can corrode connectors and circuit boards, leading to intermittent lighting faults, no-start conditions, wiper issues, and random warning messages.